CNES/opensand/opensand-network/README.md

 # OpenSAND Network

 This folder provides tools to help network configuration on OpenSAND entities.
+None of these tools are mandatory, their main purpose is to reduce the learning curve and provide quick and easy ways to discover OpenSAND capabilities.

 The `opensand_network` folder provides a Python module to easily create TAP, bridges and routing on a machine or inside a net-namespace.